 4. If You’re Not Ranking for the Best Keywords, Your SEO Strategy Isn’t Working

 It’s probably the case that there are some keywords in your niche that are absolute winners.
 If you’re not ranking for those keywords, then it’s time to improve your SEO performance.

 Sometimes to rank high up in search for a few key and specific keyword phrases is all a business needs to be successful.
 Sometimes an SEO strategy can involve 100’s of keyword phrases and sometimes, to be successful, it only takes a few.
 If your strategy requires you to be in a high position for only a few keyword phrases, then your better take care of business related to these few.

 You need to rank towards the very top for those keywords.
 That’s how you’ll attract the most traffic and convince people that you’re an authority in your niche.

 A #1 position in search for a specific phrase can attract 30-40% of the search volume for that phrase.
 The second position in search may command only 10-15% of the search volume.

 The numbers drop significantly as your position drops.
-A 2nd-page position may result in tenths of a percent and a 3rd-page position may produce the random occasional visitor – perhaps someone who does not really know what they are looking for.
+A 2nd-page position may result in tenths of a percent, and a 3rd-page position may produce the occasional random visitor – perhaps someone who does not really know what they are looking for.
 Someone searching on the 3rd page may not be part of your ideal audience.